AI Operating Leverage

 Working format

-Usually 4–8 weeks, online, with the founder and selected team members involved where needed.
+Usually 4–8 weeks, conducted online with the executive sponsor and selected leaders or team members close to the chosen workflows.

-The work can stay narrow around a few high-value workflows, or become broader if the company needs a fuller AI operating view.
+The work can remain focused on a few high-value workflows or become broader where the company first needs a clearer view of its current AI operating landscape.

 What is included

-Founder sessions, selected team conversations, review of current AI activity, workflow diagnosis, leverage-point selection, rules and control-point design, workflow shaping, and a practical 30–60 day next-step plan.
+Executive sponsor sessions, selected internal conversations, review of current AI activity, workflow diagnosis, leverage-point selection, workflow redesign, ownership and guardrail design, implementation support, and early performance review.

 What you receive

 The point is not to produce a thick report.
-The point is to make the operating pattern visible and turn it into concrete next moves.
+The point is to make the current AI operating pattern visible and turn it into concrete next moves.

-A written AI Operating Leverage Map showing where AI is already active, where it creates value or risk, which workflows should be improved first, what rules and control points are needed, who should own which parts, and how the company should measure whether AI is creating operating gain.
+A written AI Operating Leverage Map showing where AI is already active, where it creates value or risk, which workflows should be improved first, what ownership and control points are required, and how the company will measure whether AI is producing operating gain.

 Investment

-Once AI becomes part of daily work without enough visibility, rules, workflow discipline, or business-gain measurement, the company can move faster without becoming stronger.
+Once AI becomes part of daily work without sufficient visibility, ownership, workflow discipline, review, or performance measurement, the company can move faster without becoming stronger.
+The earlier those patterns are made explicit, the easier it is to turn useful experimentation into measurable operating value.

 Check fit and availability

-If this sounds close to what is happening in your company, we can first look at whether this intervention is the right fit, what the likely scope would be, and what timing makes sense.
+If AI activity is increasing but the operating gain remains difficult to see, we can first look at whether this intervention is the right fit, which workflows may deserve attention, and what the likely scope would be.